VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 ### General documentation

-Each API **MUST** be documented in our company's Wiki on a page with:
+An API **MUST** be documented in a Wiki and **MUST** contain at least the following:

-* a description
+* a full description
 * the team in charge of the API
 * a link to the swagger documentation

-This wiki page **MUST** be added to our directory.
+This Wiki page **MUST** be added to our internal directory.

 _Nota Bene : Our API community of practice is aware that this solution is temporary.
 In the future, we will have a centralised directory such as an API Management._

 ### Documentation

-An API **MUST** expose an explicit documentation, full and up to date of its endpoints and **SHOULD** expose it as a Swagger.
+An API **MUST** provide a full, explicit and up-to-date documentation of its endpoints and **SHOULD** expose it as a Swagger.

 ## REST

-### Ressources instead of Verbs
+### Resources instead of Verbs

 APIs **MUST** be designed around resources and **MUST** not represent actions.
 An API **MAY** include hypermedia (HATEOAS).

 #### Maturity level

-Idealy, we aim for the second maturity level of Richardson, but it is possible to use the level 3.
-More information are available on https://martinfowler.com/articles/richardsonMaturityModel.html.
+Ideally, we are aiming for Richardson's second maturity level, however it is possible to use level 3.
+Further information is available on https://martinfowler.com/articles/richardsonMaturityModel.html.

-REST is based around entities/resources and the use of standards HTTP methods (such as GET/POST/PUT/DELETE) as operations.
-URLs **MUST** have names and no verb.
+REST is based on entities/resources and usage of standard HTTP methods (such as GET/POST/PUT/DELETE) as operations.
+URLs **MUST** contain names and no verb.

-For example, instead of having the verb _cancel_ in the URL, it is expected to have the resource _cancellation_.
+For example, instead of having the verb _cancel_ in the URL, it is preferrable to use the resource _cancellation_.

 ### Use of verbs

-Standard HTTP methods have a meaning, they have to be used to specify the type of action to do.
+Standard HTTP methods are not meaningless: they **MUST** be used to specify the type of action required.

-Although these methods are not equivalent to CRUD, it is preferable in our case to use them as such for simplification purposes and to keep only non idempotent creations.
+Although these methods are not equivalent to CRUD, it is preferable, in our case, to use them as they are for simplification purposes and to keep only non idempotent creations.

 | Method   | Action    | Definition |          |
 |-----------|-----------|------------|----------|